-Henry Butler is considered by many to be the greatest living New Orleans pianist.
-Reared in New Orleans and schooled in Baton Rouge, Butler burnished his reputation by matching an unrivaled technical skill on the keyboard with a knack for informed improvisation that reflects his broad scholarly appreciation for influences across the spectrum of African-American and European music.
-Although displaced from Louisiana by Hurricane Katrina, Butler can be seen as the modern link in the chain of great New Orleans pianist–innovators that began with Louis Moreau Gottschalk and extended through Jelly Roll Morton, Professor “Fess” Longhair, and James Booker.
+During his lifetime Henry Butler was considered by many to be the greatest living New Orleans pianist.
+Reared in New Orleans and schooled in Baton Rouge, Butler burnished his reputation by matching an unrivaled technical skill on the keyboard with a knack for informed improvisation that reflected his broad scholarly appreciation for influences across the spectrum of African-American and European music.
+Butler can be seen as the modern link in the chain of great New Orleans pianist–innovators that began with Louis Moreau Gottschalk and extended through Jelly Roll Morton, Professor “Fess” Longhair, and James Booker.

 Blind since his birth in New Orleans in 1948, Butler spent most of his early years in the Calliope housing project and started piano on a neighbor’s instrument at age six.
 At that time, he began attending the Louisiana State School for the Blind in Baton Rouge.
 He found it a wonderful atmosphere for learning music; he studied baritone saxophone, valve trombone, and drums, and he arranged copious amounts of music in addition to mastering the piano.
 At fourteen, he began performing professionally in Baton Rouge clubs with a variety of bands, including his music teacher’s cover band.
 “We were called The Notables,” Butler told Offbeat magazine in 1998.
 “That band had a horn section with three saxophones, and we’d play some light jazz and lots of rhythm and blues (R&B) and New Orleans stuff.”